 Aikido is a classical Japanese martial art, contemporary to Judo, founded by Master Ueshiba Morihei.
-Its roots are to be found in 8th century Japan, during the samurai feudal era.
+Its roots are to be found in the 11th century samurai era, during the Heian period of classical Japan.
 It is known for its fluid, circular and turning motions (tenkan), and for its sharp, angular, entering techniques (irimi), usually followed by solid immobilizing postures.

 The forms of Aikido are well-founded in a myriad of throws, joint locks, ground techniques and traumatizing attacks.
-It also an integral part of Aikido the training in armed techniques for which the samurai class was notorious for, such as Kenjutsu (samurai swordsmanship), Jojutsu (wooden staff) and Tantodori (knife techniques).
+It is also an integral part of Aikido the training in armed techniques for which the samurai class was notorious for, such as Kenjutsu (swordsmanship), Jojutsu (wooden staff) and Tantodori (knife techniques).
 At an advanced level, there are techniques that seek to enable the practitioner to evade ambushes, where one is attacked by multiple individuals (randori).
 In fact, in samurai sword culture, being caught by war adversaries was considered worse than death itself.

 The Japanese characters that comprise the word Aikido mean, respectively, aiki (harmony), and do (path), hence, The Way of Harmony is a commonly accepted translation.
 Due to its historical background on the deadly battlefields of feudal Japan, Aikido is beyond doubt a highly effective form of self-defence.
 That being said, it is important to understand that the goals of Aikido lie far beyond mere fighting techniques.
-As any other form of physical discipline, Aikido does indeed nurture physical and psycho-emotional health, developing a sharp sense of concentration and awareness, yet, as one finds in other classical forms of Eastern traditions, the art seeks, on a ultimate level, to endow its practitioners with a broad contemplative perspective of life, pointing to realization of one deepest sense of identity – oneness with nature – a concept akin to that of Yoga and Taoism.
+As any other form of physical discipline, Aikido nurtures physical and psycho-emotional health, developing a sharp sense of concentration and awareness, yet, as one finds in other classical forms of Eastern traditions, the art seeks, in an ultimate level, to endow its practitioners with a broad contemplative perspective of life, pointing to the realization of one deepest sense of identity – oneness with nature – a concept akin to that of Vedanta and Taoism.

-One the many enriching aspects of this art is that within the practice of Aikido one has direct experience of traditional Japanese culture, which includes the aesthetics of etiquette rules that are found in most traditions of Japan, from tea ceremony to archery.
+One the many enriching aspects of this art is that within the practice of Aikido one has direct experience of classical Japanese culture, which includes the aesthetics of etiquette rules that are found in most traditions of Japan, from tea ceremony to archery.